ValiMail/dane-message-security-mqtt/README.md

-# secure-messager
+# dane-message-security-mqtt

 E2E encrypted and source-signed messaging using PKI and DNS.

 This is a proof-of-concept using JWS/JWE for message signing and encryption, with the certificates being discoverable via DNS.
 The transport used between messaging entities is the public broker provided by HiveMQ.

+Disclaimer: Ultimately, it is the user's responsibility to evaluate the code in this and other referenced projects/libraries/repositories.
+This proof-of-concept sends messages over a public message broker, meaning that anyone with internet access can read the messages passing through the message broker.
+When message encryption is in place, the recipient's identity is still revealed via the message topic- that's how the recipient knows which messages it should download, decrypt, and authenticate.

 ## Prerequisites

 *   For Balena, you will need at least one Raspberry Pi device and an account at Balena.io.
 *   For local use, you will need to install Docker engine and docker-compose.
 *   No matter your deployment, you will need administrative access to a DNS zone on a DNS server that supports the TLSA record type.
-    *   There are a number of DNS-as-a-service providers who support this.
+    *   There are a number of DNS-as-a-service providers who support the TLSA record type.
     *   PowerDNS supports this record type as well, if you prefer hosting your own DNS.

 ## Setup (Balena)